Every year, the PCFF women celebrate International Women’s Day with a variety of events

-In celebration of International Women’s Day, PCFF Women’s Group initiated event that took place on 10 March 2017 in Beit Jala, with more than 200 female participants.
+In celebration of International Women’s Day, PCFF Women’s Group initiated an event that took place on 10 March 2017 in Beit Jala, with more than 200 female participants.

 In a special panel, entitled “Three generations of reconciliation”, six Israeli and Palestinian women, from each generation, who had lost a close family member to the conflict, presented their own reasons for joining the PCFF, as well as the internal process of choosing to dedicate their lives to spreading the message of non-violence and of reconciliation.

 At the height of the event, the women sprayed graffiti on a 10-meter long makeshift wall.
-The women then brought down the wall as a symbol for the refusal to have someone or something separate between them or stand between them and their desire for respect, compassion and a better future for their children, and as a symbol for their shared wish to end the conflict.
+The women then brought down the wall as a symbol for the refusal to have someone or something separate them or stand between them and their desire for respect, compassion and a better future of their children, and as a symbol for their shared wish to end the conflict.

-The event ended with a silent march towards the nearby tunnels checkpoint, at the end of which they lit a candle in memory of all the children, brothers, sisters, parents and relatives who lost their lives to the conflict.
+The event ended with a silent march towards the nearby checkpoint, at the end of which they lit a candle in memory of all the children, brothers, sisters, parents and relatives who lost their lives to the conflict.

 International Women’s Day 2015: “Together In Pain, United In Hope”

-An event that took place at the Tel Aviv Cinematheque on 8 March 2015, entitled “We, who have paid the heaviest price of all, give our voices to life”.
-Hundreds of people, Israelis and Palestinians, came to the event to meet the other side, and to call together for change in the current situation and to find a solution for it.
+An event that took place at the Tel Aviv Cinematheque on 8 March 2015, entitled “We, who have paid the highest price of all, give our voices to life”.
+Hundreds of people, Israelis and Palestinians, came to the event to meet the other side, and to call for change in the current situation and to find a solution for it.

-At the opening of the event, the participants were invited to look at the new installation of the PCFF – a monument of future victims of the conflict, created through the joint work of Baumann Ber Rivnay advertising agency and artist Gili Godiano.
+At the opening of the event, the participants were invited to look at the new installation of the PCFF – a monument to the future victims of the conflict, created through the joint work of Baumann Ber Rivnay advertising agency and artist Gili Godiano.
 The monument is scattered with peep holes through which gravestones of victims of the conflict are reflected, all of which read: “We don’t want you here”.

 The participants called on President Reuven (Rubi) Rivlin and Mahmoud Abbas (Abu Mazen), to do everything within their power to renew the peace talks and end the conflict.